hsurya08/Personalized-Hotel-Recommender-using-Sentiment-Analysis/README.md

 <div align ="justify"> For the purpose of categorizing our data into classes of positive, negative, and neutral information, we use the supervised learning methods like Multi-class Logistic Regression, Multinomial Naive Bayes, and Support Vector Machine.
 For training and testing, the data are split in an 80-20 ratio.
 The algorithms are assessed using many metrics, which are listed below.
 This makes it easier to compare them.
 <br>
 <br>
-<div align ="justify"> The raw datset has uncategorized reviews.
-To categorize them, we use a library called **Vader Sentiment Analyzer** to calculate a sentiment score for each review after cleaning and analysing the data.
-Thus, we receive scores ranging from -1 to 1.
+<div align ="justify"> The cleaned and analyzed raw datset has uncategorized reviews.
+To categorize them, we use a library called **Vader Sentiment Analyzer** which will calculate the sentiment score for each review in the dataset.
+The range of Sentiment Score varies between -1 and +1.
+In order to classiy them into the buckets of negative, neutral and positive, a threshold is fixed.
+The classification of the reviews based on the sentiment score is as follows:
+  $$
+E[\epsilon_n\epsilon_m]=\left\{
+\begin{array}{rcl}
+\sigma^2       &      & m = n\\
+0     &      & m \neq n\\
+\end{array} \right.
+$$Thus, we receive scores ranging from -1 to 1.
 Then, we determine thresholds for negative (less than -0.25), neutral (between -0.25 and 0.25) and positive data (more than 0.25).
 These will function like the real deal.
 We also divide the data 80-20 between training and testing.
 After that, we run the Supervised algorithms and do the metric evaluation.
 <br>
 <br>